Connect with us

 Key takeaways from Part 1 of Mississippi Today’s “The Backchannel” series:

-1) On Favre’s behalf, Bryant used his office and political influence to help leaders of Prevacus, a startup pharmaceutical company, connect with sources and high-level employees at the nation’s drug regulation agency.
+1) On Favre’s behalf, Bryant used his office and political influence to help leaders of Prevacus, a startup pharmaceutical company, connect with funding sources and high-level employees at the nation’s drug regulation agency.

 2) Prevacus ended up collecting $2 million that prosecutors say was stolen from federal grants administered by the Mississippi Department of Human Services.
 The money flowed through a nonprofit organization with no public transparency and almost no oversight.